What is the statute of limitations for patent infringement claims?

 No extension for concealment: Even if the infringer conceals their actions, it doesn't extend the time limit for filing a lawsuit.

-If you suspect patent infringement, consult with a qualified intellectual property attorney as soon as possible.
+If you suspect patent infringement, consult with a qualified intellectual patent attorney as soon as possible.
 They can advise you on your specific situation, the best course of action, and potential legal strategies.
 The longer you wait to take action, the more difficult it can be to gather evidence and build a strong case.
 By understanding the statute of limitations and seeking legal advice promptly, you can increase your chances of successfully protecting your patent rights in the event of infringement.

 The Ultimate Patent Guide